17 Intriguing App Usage Statistics That Will Blow You Away in 2022

 15. The typical consumer uses 45% of apps installed on their phone 90% of the time.

-Have you maybe wondered how many apps does the average person have in 2021?
-The answer is 40, but they use only 18 of them, almost 90% of the time.
+Have you maybe wondered how many apps the average person has in 2022?
+The answer is 40, but they use only 18 of them about 90% of the time.

 This indicates that most of the time, they don’t use 55% of them; they just have them installed.

-When it comes to Millenials, these numbers are even higher.
+When it comes to Millennials, these numbers are even higher.
 Out of 67 installed mobile apps, they use only around 37% of them.

 16. More than 15% of both men and women use Facebook the most in the US.